trunghieumickey/priconne-en-event-timer/README.md

 ## Development Beta
-A project to rewrite all source code in pure js for better performance
+A project to rewrite all source code in pure JavaScript for better performance